andis-sprinkis/xdg-open-simple/README.md

 # xdg-open-simple

-Utility script to open a file or URI in the user's preferred application.

 A fork of the original `xdg-open` (and `xdg-mime`) scripts from the `xdg-utils`.

-`xdg-open` is the default utility of opening files and URLs in most Linux desktop systems.
+`xdg-open` is the default utility of opening files and URLs on most Linux desktop systems.

 Notable properties of this fork are: